antonio490/linux/packageManagement.md

 directory before the package is installed.
 By default, this directory is /var/cache/apt/archives.
 Partially downloaded files are copied to /var/cache/apt/archives/partial/.
 As you install and upgrade packages, the cache directory can get quite large.
-To reclaim space, you can empty the cache by using the apt-get clean command.
+To reclaim space, you can empty the cache by using the <code> apt-get clean </code> command.
 This will remove the contents of the /var/cache/apt/archives and /var/cache/apt/archives/partial/ directories.

-- You can also use apt clean.
+- You can also use <code> apt clean </code>.

 ### Searching for Packages

 The apt-cache utility can be used to perform operations on the package index, such as searching for a specific package or listing which packages contain a specific file.

 To conduct a search, use apt-cache search followed by a search pattern.
 The output will be a list of every package that contains the pattern, either in its package name, description or files provided.